Akbarnama

 After Akbar's death in 1605, the manuscript remained in the library of his son, Jahangir (r.
 1605–1627) and later Shah Jahan (r.
 1628–1658).
-Today, the illustrated manuscript of Akbarnma, with 116 miniature paintings, is at the Victoria and Albert Museum.
+Today, the Victoria and Albert Akbarnama, with 116 miniature paintings, is at the Victoria and Albert Museum.
 It was bought by the South Kensington Museum (now the V&A) in 1896 from Mrs Frances Clarke, acquired by her husband upon his retirement from serving as Commissioner of Oudh (1858–1862).
 Soon after, the paintings and illuminated frontispiece were removed from the volume to be mounted and framed for display.

 Volumes I and II

 The first volume of Akbarnama deals with the birth of Akbar, the history of Timur's family and the reigns of Babur and Humayun and the Suri sultans of Delhi.
 Volume one of Akbarnama encompasses Akbar's birth and his upbringings.
-According to Abul Fazl - Humayun, the second Mughal emperor and Akbar's father is praying to the Ka'ba, an Islamic holy place, for a successor to the Mughal empire.
+According to Abul Fazl Humayun, the second Mughal emperor and Akbar's father is praying to the Ka'ba, an Islamic holy place, for a successor to the Mughal empire.
 After this prayer, Maryam Makani showcases different signs that she is pregnant with Akbar such as having a shining forehead that others believe to be a mirror on her face or the warmth and joy that enters her bosom when a light shines on her.
 Miryam believes the light to be God's Light blessing her and her unborn child.
-Nine months later while Humayuan is away, Maryam gives birth to Akbar under what is considered an auspicious star and there is great celebration.
+Nine months later while Humayun is away, Maryam gives birth to Akbar under what is considered an auspicious star and there is great celebration.

-The second volume describes the detailed history of the reign of Akbar till x 1602 and records the events during Akbar's reign.
+The second volume describes the detailed history of the reign of Akbar till 1602 and records the events during Akbar's reign.
 It also deals with how Bairam Khan and Akbar won the battle of Panipat against Hemu, an Indian warrior.